ElVit/hassio-addons/samba/DOCS.md

 ## Modifying the smb.conf

+A default `smb.conf` is created on each start and will be saved to the directory `/addons_config/8b00f271_samba/`.
-The default smb.conf is created if you enable the option `custom_config` and define a path in the option `config_dir`.
+If you enable the option `custom_config` the smb.conf will only be created once.
+Then you can modify it and yor changes will be kept even when you restart the addon.
-Here you can define directories that shall be exposed by the samba server.
+In the smb.conf you can define directories that shall be exposed by the samba server.
 A full documentation how to write a smb.conf can be found [here](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html).

 You can also add Mac OS Time Machine support to your smb.conf.
 Here an example: